 Trapping gophers: an activity for older children with parental supervision.
 Trapping is a skill that must be learned and is an ongoing activity.
 It teaches patience, persistence, and problem solving to children and adults alike.
+In this activity, children will learn how to rid the garden of gophers.

 - gopher traps from Trapline Products also sold as Gophinator traps on Ebay.
 These traps are proven to be very effective and are made of stainless steel which will last a very long time.
 Other trap options are available. (some of the best options are listed below)